Bōsōzoku - The Biker Gangs of Japan

 Japanese biker gangs

 They took the idea of gatherings one step further, forming actual gangs with a hierarchical structure, customized bikes, and a unique fashion style which became the hallmark of the gangs.
-It’s this generation who introduced violence and joyriding to the world of biker groups in Japan, resulting in the media introducing a new term to describe these disrupting biker gangs: Bosozoku.
+It’s this generation who introduced force and joyriding to the world of biker gangs in Japan, resulting in the media introducing a new term to describe these disrupting biker gangs: Bosozoku.

 Bosozoku japan